 For larger areas, it’s worth investing in a long-handled hedge trimmer.

 Will All Of The Wildflower Species I Sow Establish Equally?

-Whether you are sowing wildflowers from seed or using a pregrown matting to establish your mini-meadow, don’t expect to see every species every year.
+Whether you are sowing wildflowers from seed or using a pre-grown matting to establish your mini-meadow, don’t expect to see every species every year.
 These plants are fickle.
-If the weather conditions aren’t right, they won’t grow.
+The weather conditions need to be right or they won’t grow.
 If the soil doesn’t have their preferred balance of nutrients – they won’t grow.
 If they don’t like the neighbouring plants – they won’t grow.

 You must be prepared to enjoy what does grow and expect to see a different balance of species every year.
 With wildflowers, each season brings a new surprise.
 Some are good, some are disappointing.
 All are interesting.